 Your gross profit gives you a view of whether or not your food costs are in line with your food sales.
 Most food trucks need to keep food costs below 30 to 35% of food sales.
 To determine the percentage, divide the costs by the sales, and multiply by 100.

 (COGS / Sales) * 100 = Food cost percentage

 Your net profit is then calculated by subtracting all the expenses from the sales.
-The net profit is your take (to be used to pay yourself or set aside to expand your business).
+The net profit is your take.
+Use it to pay yourself or set aside to expand your business.

 Sales – (COGS + Expenses) = Net profit or Gross profit – Expenses = Net profit

 There are many more calculations your accountant will use to do your taxes, but many vendors I have spoken with do not want to invest the time to become fluent with industry accounting terminology such as amortization.

 Any tool that allows them to quickly add those three sets of numbers will typically meet their needs.
 This has led to the Excel spreadsheet being one of the most common tools used by food truck owners to keep track of their daily bookkeeping.